Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Results

 \subsubsection{SCAR data}

-Figure \ref{fig:uci_scar_data} shows the $\alpha$ estimated by PU learning algorithms for the KDD Cup 2004 particle physics and UCI bank datasets.
-For KDD Cup, estimates by PULSCAR and DEDPUL were close to the true answers for all fractions; TICE overestimated for all fractions; CleanLab overestimated for 1-30\%.
-For Bank, only PULSCAR returned correct estimates for all fractions; other algorithms overestimated for all fractions.
+Figure \ref{fig:uci_scar_data} shows the $\alpha$ estimated by PU learning algorithms for SCAR benchmark datasets.
+The KDD cup and diabetes datasets were too large to execute KM1 and KM2.
+These methods produced overestimated $\alpha$ values for the magic gamma and electric grid datasets, and for the wilt and mouse protein datasets, $\alpha$ values were either overestimated or underestimated for some fractions.
+TICE overestimated $\alpha$ for the KDD cup and mouse protein datasets, while for other datasets, it produced either overestimated or underestimated $\alpha$ values for some fractions.
+PULSCAR and DEDPUL both provided estimates that were close to the true answers for all fractions and datasets, but DEDPUL overestimated $\alpha$ for 1\% for all datasets.